LondonTrustMedia/cs_training/_vpn/purpose.md

 ## Overview

-* VPNs protect users by:
+VPNs protect users by:

 * Changing their public IP address so the remote end can't get it.
 * Encrypting their traffic so that they can't be monitored and or censored.

+The main issues we face as a VPN provider are:

+* Our security being compromised.
+* Users not trusting us.